 Real Spanish is for you if you’re looking to take your Spanish to the next level.
 As it’s a self-learning program, you need to manage your own schedule to make progress.
 Also, it’s best if you already have a lower intermediate understanding of the Spanish language (level B1 or B2 is advised), since a lot of the materials assume prior knowledge.

 Creating an account with Real Spanish takes under a minute— you will land on the Teachable platform, where the Real Spanish materials are hosted.
 Just fill in your full name, email address, and a password, and then validate your email.
 You now have a user account and can browse the collection of courses, which are:

 - Spanish with podcasts (one course)

 - Spanish with film and TV (three courses)

-- Improve your pronunciation (three courses)
+- Improve your pronunciation (two courses)

 - Spanish with news reports and documentaries (two courses)

 You can purchase courses and mini-lessons from your account, or start with some free sample lessons.
 Courses include a series of lessons, exercises, tests, and grammar and vocabulary PDF sheets.

 You start by either listening to or watching the main lesson content, which includes podcast episodes, news reports, and film or TV extracts.
 The pronunciation courses consist of a video-lesson followed by an interactive session, where you compare your pronunciation with that of pre-recorded native speakers.